ISISComputingGroup/ibex_developers_manual/Communication-layer-likes-and-dislikes-(protocol,-new-devices).md

 ### Replies

-All commands to a device should return some form of reply.
+All commands to a device should ideally return some form of reply.
 This helps the control system to distinguish between a device which is unplugged and an incorrect or invalid command.

 Where no data needs to be returned, a device could generate an "ACK" or "OK" or similar response.
 Commands which are invalid or rejected could return a "NAK" or "NOK" or "error" or similar responses.